bogzbonny/yeehaw/README.md

 # Design Overview <!-- NOTE duplicate in 01_getting_started.md -->

-Element ownership overview: TUI Elements are arranged in a hierarchical manner while retaining semi-autonomy.
-Events are routed from the top down, and responses can be propagated upwards from deeply nested elements.
-Additionally, elements may directly effect any other element through a variety of hooks (e.g. the button click function on a button element).
-Parent elements retain general authority over child elements; they determine how the flow of events are channeled, and the location and size of child elements.
-Simple elements are only required to have spatial awareness within the confines provided to them - although autonomy is still given for them to change their ordering and position within their immediate parent element (with great power comes great responsibility).
+Elements are arranged in a hierarchical manner while retaining semi-autonomy.
+Events (keyboard/mouse/custom) are routed from the top down (adjusted to be relative to the each destination Element) and responses then propagate back upwards along the Element ownership tree.
+Parent elements retain general authority over child elements; they determine how the flow of events are channeled and the location and size of child elements.
+Simple elements are only required to have spatial awareness within the confines provided to them (events are made relative to them by their parents) - although autonomy is still given for them to change their ordering and position within their immediate parent element (with great power comes great responsibility).

+In addition to the event-response communication structure elements may directly interact through element-specific hooks (e.g. the button click function on a button element).

 The core Element Trait has designed to be extensible for custom event/response kinds enabling developers to create entirely new sub-classes of elements which